Our Turkish Airlines Inflight Experiences 💺

 ♦ Return flight to Edinburgh: Final city break before heading home.

 However, our inflight experience with Turkish Airlines was somewhat under-whelming.
-Considering their position in the rankings at that time, maybe our expectations were too high?
+Considering their position in the rankings, maybe our expectations were too high?

 Turkish Airlines Inflight Experience